-Like practically every conlanger who knows how to code a little, I have written my own word generator, Lexifer.
+Like practically every conlanger who knows how to code a little, I have written my own word generator, Lexifer (download).
 It is written in Python 2.7 (it will not work with Python 3), and assumes you have some basic familiarity with using command line tools.
 (If you still want the Python 2 version, grab it here.)
-It is known to work under Linux and OSX, but the Python is written in a way that I'd expect it to work under Windows.
-Someone will need to try sometime and let me know.
+It is known to work under Linux and OSX, and will work in Windows with a little fiddling with your terminal to handle Unicode (notes on that are bundled with the software).

 Lexifer differs from other such tools in a few ways: